-Ubico Ltd
+Ubico Limited

-Ubico Ltd. was established in 2011/12 by Cheltenham Borough Council and Cotswold District Council to deliver a range of integrated environmental services including household and commercial refuse collection, recycling, street cleansing and grounds maintenance.
+Ubico Limited. was established in 2011/12 by Cheltenham Borough Council and Cotswold District Council to deliver a range of integrated environmental services including household and commercial refuse collection, recycling, street cleansing and grounds maintenance.
 It commenced operations on 1 April 2012.

-During 2015/16 West Oxfordshire District Council became a shareholder of Ubico Ltd. The Council holds an equal 1/7th shareholding in the Company.
+During 2015/16 West Oxfordshire District Council became a shareholder of Ubico Limited.
+The Council holds an equal 1/7th shareholding in the Company.

 The company provides services to the shareholder councils on a not-for-profit basis and therefore qualifies for the teckal exemption (named after the EU case that established the principle).
-As a teckal company, Ubico Ltd must ensure that the percentage of work undertaken outside of the shareholder contracts is less than 20% of its total activity.
+As a teckal company, Ubico Limited must ensure that the percentage of work undertaken outside of the shareholder contracts is less than 20% of its total activity.

-While the Council has a 1/7th shareholding in Ubico Ltd, and a place on the Board of Ubico Ltd, the Council is not deemed to have significant influence over the company.
+While the Council has a 1/7th shareholding in Ubico Limited, and a place on the Board of Ubico Limited, the Council is not deemed to have significant influence over the company.
 The separate operating practices, management structure and majority-voting on the Ubico board do not constitute any means of joint-control over the company.
 The Council's interest is therefore classed as an investment in Ubico.

-In 17/18 the Council paid Ubico Ltd £4,998,614 for services provided.
-At 31st March 2018, Ubico owed the Council £65,913 and the Council owed Ubico £269,244.
+At 31st March 2019, Ubico owed the Council £133,772 and the Council owed Ubico £358,466.